MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/invoke-runbook.md

 ---
 # Invoke Runbook

+This article describes the Invoke Runbook activity that launches a runbook that you have specified.
 The Invoke Runbook activity launches a runbook that you've specified.
 You can transfer data to runbooks by configuring an [Initialize Data](initialize-data.md) activity in the invoked runbook.
 You can return data from the invoked runbook by configuring a [Return Data](return-data.md) activity.

  You can use the Invoke Runbook activity to invoke generic runbooks that only perform specific actions that don't depend on how the runbook is invoked.
 For example, you can create a runbook that calls separate runbooks to perform a backup maintenance procedure that in turn calls a runbook to shut down services, another runbook to back up data, and then a final runbook to restart the services.